Polypants/threejs_tutorial/README.md

 Now if we pan our scene around, the plane looks just the right amount of bumpy and rough to look like concrete.

-## Setting up the Background
+### Setting up the Background

-Backgrounds (or environment maps or cube maps) are created from 6 images that are mapped to a cube that will surround the scene.
+Backgrounds (or environment maps, or cube maps) are created from 6 images that are put together in a cube shape that will surround the scene.

-You can convert any panoramic/ spherical photo into a cube map to import into three.js for use as an environment map.
+You can convert any panoramic or spherical photo into a cube map to import into three.js for use as an environment map.
 For today, there’s already an example cube map for us to use as our background inside the assets folder.

 First we need to import all of the faces of the cube from our assets folder.
 Let’s do that above the `scene` variable.